Late Invoice Statistics You Should Know (2026)

 If you’re having trouble crafting such an email, you can rely on payment request email templates.

-Companies typically charge either a flat rate fee (such as $10 or $100) or a specific percentage (1% or 5%) of the total invoice amount.
+There isn’t one maximum late fee that works for all businesses and states.
+Companies typically charge either a flat-rate fee (such as $10 or $100) or a percentage (1% or 5%) of the total invoice amount.

-The amount, however, depends on a variety of factors — including different business policies, industry standards, and sometimes even laws and regulations valid in the state where a business operates.
+The maximum amount depends on a variety of factors — including different business policies, industry standards, and laws and regulations valid in the state where a business operates.

 🎓 Free Invoice Templates for Freelancers